spacez320/dart-rest/README.md

           } on RouteNotFoundException {

-            // an exception is thrown because it couldn't find an endpoint
+            // an exception is thrown because it couldn't find an endpoint,
+            // at which point you can decide what you want to do

             request.response
               ..status = 404